deathrjj/age-gitlab-tool-tui/README.md

 -----END AGE ENCRYPTED FILE-----
 ```

+You can decrypt this data by running this program again with the age file in your clipboard.
-You can decrypt this data using `age` or compatible tools:
+Or by using `age` or compatible tools:

 ```bash
 age -d -i <your-private-key-file> encrypted-file.age